-Bed bugs are difficult to spot, apart from the fact that when they bite, they do so three times.
+Bed bugs are difficult to spot, until you have been bitten, as they hide in nooks, crannies and crevices.Bed bugs are difficult to spot, apart from the fact that when they bite, they do so three times.
 They hide from you by making their home in places such as the spring coils of your bed, cracks in the bed post, in the folds and tufts of the mattress, hollows of the bedspread, in your luggage and behind portraits mounted in on the wall.
 Bed bugs like to feed on you but they don’t live on your person, they simply lurk nearby.

+‘Catching’ bed bugs has become the concern for many travellers.Unfortunately not every hotel, hostel or bed and breakfast is making use of professional pest control services to ensure their accommodation is suitably clean.
+A professional pest controller will know where to look for bed bugs, use the appropriate insecticide to remove these pests and advise whether fumigation is necessary or not.
 If you happen to have booked accommodation that might be housing a ‘family’ of bed bugs in your room you might not know it until you are suffering itchy bites on your body but that’s not the worst thing that could happen.
 The worst thing would be you bringing these nasty creatures home with you to infest your home.

 [hs_action id="1241"]Image credit - ABC News